tmiddlet2666/coherence-playground/monitoring/README.md

 4. The Coherence CLI installed and in the PATH
 5. Clone of this repository using `git clone https://github.com/tmiddlet2666/coherence-playground.git`

-Open a terminal and change to the directory `monitoring/grafana`
+Open a terminal and change to the directory `monitoring`

 ## Setup